memobank-logo-alt

 Image

-LISE, Lightning Stock Exchange, ring-fences its funds with Memo Bank
+LISE, Lightning Stock Exchange, safeguards its funds with Memo Bank

-Memo Bank provides the banking infrastructure and ring-fenced account required for the instant settlement of all transactions processed by LISE, the first European trading platform for tokenised equities for SMEs and mid-caps.
+Memo Bank provides the banking infrastructure and safeguarding account required for the instant settlement of all transactions processed by LISE, the first European trading platform for tokenised equities for SMEs and mid-caps.

 Image

-The ring-fenced account — sometimes referred to colloquially as an escrow account — segregates funds held on behalf of third parties.
+The safeguarding account — sometimes referred to colloquially as an escrow or ring-fenced account — segregates funds held on behalf of third parties.
 It earns interest, by default, at 25% of the €STR.

-In accordance with Articles L. 522-17 (PIs) and L. 526-32 (EMIs) of the French Monetary and Financial Code, this account cannot be seized by your creditors and is subject to strict rules of use: it can only be debited to execute your clients' payment instructions or to return their funds.
-Balances are covered by the FGDR.
+In accordance with PSD2 (Articles 10 and 11 of Directive (EU) 2015/2366), transposed into French law under Articles L. 522-17 (PIs) and L. 526-32 (EMIs) of the French Monetary and Financial Code, this account cannot be seized by your creditors and is subject to strict rules of use: it can only be debited to execute your clients' payment instructions or to return their funds.

 ring-fenced-settlement-main-account